sfi0zy/street-monochrome/README.md

 #### + HDR

 The philosophy of this pack of styles is to embrace the shadows, embrace the darkness, so making HDR images is not the way to go.
 But if you need it - this effect will enable the HDR tone mapping for you.
-Best combined with the clean versions of styles.
 Because of the nature of the HDR tone mapping itself, this effect can produce weird artifacts sometimes.
 Use it carefully.

 ### Step 3.
 Toning.